What’s the best age for my child to start dating?

 Dating is an important part of growing up.
 But your child’s age isn’t the biggest factor to consider when deciding whether he’s ready to pursue a romantic relationship.
 Base your decision on his maturity level.

 For example, how does he handle his responsibilities?
 How does he treat others?
 How does he manage his emotions?

-If your child has learning and attention issues, there may be as much as a three-year discrepancy between his chronological age and his social and emotional maturity.
+If your child has learning and thinking differences, there may be as much as a three-year discrepancy between his chronological age and his social and emotional maturity.
 This is important to keep in mind for several reasons:

-- Conversational skills: Staying on topic can be a challenge for kids with learning and attention issues.
+Conversational skills: Staying on topic can be a challenge for kids with learning and thinking differences.
 The same is true for being able to listen to someone else’s thoughts and ideas and respond appropriately.
 Anxiety about dating can also make it harder for your child to focus on conversational skills.

 Rather than targeting a specific age for dating, use this precious time to help your child work on his social skills.

 Discuss the importance of delaying gratification.
 Talk through examples such as whether to lean in for a kiss now or to wait.
 Make clear that trying too soon could end the relationship.
 It’s better to wait until he’s sure the feeling is mutual.
 And even then it’s a good idea to ask if it’s OK before leaning in for a kiss.

 Watch TV shows together that focus on teen relationships.
 Use these shows to examine positive and negative interactions between characters.

 Help sharpen your child’s listening skills.
 Use concrete examples to remind him of how good it felt when someone understood what he was saying or feeling.
 Point out that he can make other people feel good by trying to understand them.
 Let your child know that he is developing lifelong skills.